5 Things to Know About Memory Care in Minneapolis

 For example, many dementia patients find loud noises and bright lights to be aggravating.
 To offset a negative reaction, facilities often mitigate external sounds and choose softer light bulbs.
 This attention to detail should also be evidenced in building layout.
 From colored walls to gardens with clearly-delineated routes, all aspects of design should support resident well-being.

 While assisted living facilities offer residents activities like bingo and happy hours, the activities at a memory care community should look considerably different.
 As you explore the activities list at potential communities, the events should all focus around memory-adjacent activities, since memory care community members have different needs.
+For our more independent and adventurous residents, The Moments Adventure Club enjoys weekly outings to educational and experiential destinations.

 When your loved one becomes a member of a memory care community, they are automatically connected to the entire healthcare ecosystem.
 This means that, while receiving care for dementia and alzheimers, their existing providers can stay up-to-date about any medical changes with real-time care records and coordination.